-Along with all of the fun associated with being out of school, there are solid statistics that prove more accidents happen during the summer months.
-Accidents are going to happen, but there are several ways you can prepare yourself for life’s worst case scenarios.
+Along with all of the fun associated with being out of school, there are solid statistics that prove more accidents, such as cardiac arrest, happen during the summer months.
+Accidents are going to happen, but there are several ways you can prepare yourself for life’s worst-case scenarios.
 Knowing how to perform CPR is just one way you can make sure you are prepared for anything.
 It can help you save a life in an unexpected situation.
 You don’t have to become a medical assistant to benefit from CPR training.
 Modern CPR techniques have changed in recent years, so everyone can benefit from this life-saving treatment.
 During the summer, there are other great reasons why you should learn how to perform CPR.

 Use CPR to Combat Cardiac Arrest

 According to the American Heart Association, 356,000 out-of-hospital sudden cardiac arrests (SCA) occur each year in the United States.
 About 88% of the SCAs occur in the home.
 If you’re at home or out with someone who suddenly goes into cardiac arrest, you should know how to help them.
 So much can happen and many minutes can pass between the time a person first goes into cardiac arrest and the time the emergency crews arrive.
 You performing CPR could be the difference between life and death.

 Cardiac Arrest Isn’t the Same as Having a Heart Attack

 Did you know that cardiac arrest and heart attacks are completely two different things?
 Cardiac arrest happens when the electrical impulses that control the heart become erratic.
 This causes the heart to suddenly stop.
 A heart attack happens when the blood supply to the heart gets blocked.
 Even though they’re not the same, a heart attack can lead to cardiac

 arrest.
 Even if the person is suffering from a heart attack, it’s still very important for you to know how to perform CPR.